sahilsatralkar/Aquarium-life/README.md

 # Aquarium life

 Aquarium Life is an iPhone app for management of Home Aquariums.
-The app was launched on Apple App Store in 2021 but removed after my membership ended on February 2022.
+The app was launched on Apple App Store in 2021.
 The app code is now open sourced.

 These are the life time stats for the app: